ZEJIA-LIU/web-softwaretools-plain/report/Conclusion.md

   ## <span id="jump3">Reflect on group practice and teamwork</span>

-  We will discuss the feasibility of the new ideas mentioned in the group meeting of the team.
-As long as it is feasible, we will try our best to achieve it.
-However, the process of this practice does encounter some obstacles.
-For example, there is a function that is very good, but because we multiple types of pet types are set, and there are many copies of imported pet data.
+  In general, our team has completed the basic requirements of this project well.
+From the very beginning of the meeting, we have explained the basic use of Git, so as to prevent any member from not being familiar with git operation, so that everyone can more easily push the content they are responsible for.
+For this project, we carried out a total of 6 times meeting, every meeting we have three steps, first, everyone report processing work, after the last meeting, second, the distribution of the specific everyone the next task, third, brainstorming, everyone for pet website design, put forward their own point of view, and talk to the coders to see if they can implement it.
+Therefore, each team meeting is a sprint, which makes our progress always very stable, there is no urgent situation.

-  This leads to the fact that if you want to implement this function, then these data must be set with corresponding codes.
-One is more cumbersome, and second, bear in mind it's also a live API provided, anyone can post, so it's very twitchy.
-This may cause the data to disappear.
+  New ideas for team meeting mentioned, we will discuss the feasibility, as long as possible, we will try to realize it, but the practice of the process has encountered some obstacles, such as a function is very good, but because we set up many kinds of pet type, and the coder imported pet data also has a lot of, as a result, if we want to realize this function, Bear in mind it's also a live API provided, anyone can post, so it's very twitchy.
+This will likely cause the data to disappear.

-  In addition, our team is very active to communicate about this project, and the number of group meetings is more frequent, so that everyone can clearly know the part of the task that they are responsible for, and have a function of the code part of the new project.
-A clear understanding will help us write and unify the report.
+  In addition, our team actively communicated with each other about this project.
+Although the five of us had six sprint meetings in total, in fact, we also had separate meetings.
+For example, the members in charge of features often had separate discussion meetings with coder.
+The members in charge of the conclusion will communicate with others in order to make the conclusion report more consistent.
+Some members have frequent meetings with each other, which is also one of the ways to improve efficiency.
+In some parts, it is not necessary for all members to participate in additional discussions.
+They just need to save more time to better complete their own part and improve the readability and professionalism of the report.